Better Stories, Better Languages

 But no system embodies all these Stories at once.

-Better stories have late binding of what's Good,
+Average stories have early binding of what's Good.

 http://fare.tunes.org/computing/fare-ilc09-lightning.html